 if further information is reasonably required to enable the District Council to review the Mid Stage Review, request such information from the Owner.

-If further information is requested by the District Council then the Owner shall provide that information within a reasonable time period.
+If further information is requested by the District Council in accordance with paragraph 1.3(c) then the Owner shall provide that information within a reasonable time period.

-If there is any dispute between the District Council and the Owner concerning the Mid Stage Review then both parties shall use reasonable endeavours to resolve that dispute within a reasonable time period, after which time the dispute may be referred by either party to an expert for determination in accordance with the dispute resolution procedure in Clause 15 of this Deed.
+If there is any dispute between the District Council and the Owner concerning the Mid Stage Review then both parties shall use reasonable endeavours to resolve that dispute within 3 months (or such longer period as may be agreed in writing between the District Council and the Owner), after which time the dispute may be referred by either party to an expert for determination in accordance with the dispute resolution procedure in Clause 15 of this Deed.

-If the approved or determined Mid Stage Review requires Additional Affordable Housing Dwellings to be provided within the Development then, within a reasonable time period after the date on which the Mid Stage Review is agreed or determined, the Owner shall update and resubmit to the District Council:
+If the approved or determined Mid Stage Review requires Additional Affordable Housing Dwellings to be provided within the Development then, no later than 20 Working Days (or such longer period as may be agreed in writing between the District Council and the Owner) after the date on which the Mid Stage Review is agreed or determined, the Owner shall update and resubmit to the District Council:

 the most recently approved Affordable Housing Framework Scheme; and